Outdoor dining

 Charities and not-for-profit organisations are exempt from paying fees if evidence is provided.

-Step 8.Complete an Outdoor dining application form
+Step 7.Complete an application form

 Submit your completed application form along with supporting documentation using any of the below options: